1. How much will decking boards shrink and how should I install them?

 8. Should I use stainless steel or hot-dipped galvanized fasteners?

-- Wood treated with copper formulations can have a corrosive effect on some metals — lin some istances the nails and screws that are used to hold boards together.
-Therefore, if local building code requires their use, use them.
+- Wood treated with copper formulations can have a corrosive effect on some metals — in some istances the nails and screws that are used to hold boards together.
+Therefore, if local building code requires the use of stainless steel or hot-dipped galvanized fasteners, use them.

 - Take steps to ensure that any metal touching treated wood treated with copper formulations will not develop corrosion problems.

 - The use of stainless steel and hot-dipped galvanized fasteners is a logical choice to make when it comes to fasteners and connectors for your treated wood decking made with copper-based preservative formulations.